raysfactory/azure-activedirectory-library-for-cordova/README.md

 };

 var authContext = new window.Microsoft.ADAL.AuthenticationContext(params.authority);
+var authorizationHeader = null; // use this to make API requests after login

 // Use this to do a loud sign in initially... var acquireTokenAsync = function(){